carissalow/rapids/docs/developers/test-cases.md

     that contains data for Android.
 All other files (i.e. for iPhone) are empty data files.

+## Locations

+Description

+- The participant's home location is (latitude=1, longitude=1).
+- From Sat 10:56:00 to Sat 11:04:00, the center of the cluster is (latitude=-100, longitude=-100).
+- From Sun 03:30:00 to Sun 03:47:00, the center of the cluster is (latitude=1, longitude=1).
+Home location is extracted from this period.
+- From Sun 11:30:00 to Sun 11:38:00, the center of the cluster is (latitude=100, longitude=100).

 ## Application Foreground

 -   The raw application foreground data file contains data for 1 day.